 Mastitis is the engorgement of the breast due to the retention of the milk in the milk ducts (3).
-Bacteria can enter the milk ducts through a cracked or pierced nipple and infect the milk ducts and the fatty tissue, thus causing a breast infection (4).
+Bacteria can enter the milk ducts through pierced or cracked nipples and infect the milk ducts and the fatty tissue, thus causing a breast infection (4).
 Due to a bacterial infection, you might experience clogged milk ducts, which can progress to blocked milk ducts in severe cases.

 - Difficulty in expressing milk; high-grade fever; flu-like symptoms that don’t resolve with ibuprofen are some of the other symptoms you notice along with itchiness.

-- The breast tissue will also feel warm and reddened.
+- The breast tissue will also feel warm and reddened while experiencing breast discomfort.

 Eczema can affect the breast skin and nipples too.
 Eczema is a group of diseases that can cause inflammation, itchiness, and redness of the skin (5).
 One category of eczema, which is medically called dermatitis, is contact dermatitis (6).
 This type of dermatitis can affect the breasts, due to repeated friction caused by breastfeeding (7).

-- Eczema causes the skin to become dry and sensitive.
+- Eczema can lead to dry and sensitive skin, prone to itching.
 The itch is excruciating, and the more you itch, the worse the condition gets, and it might result in irritated skin.

-- If eczema is on the nipple and areola, then you will notice areas of dry and flaky skin, also sometimes known as nipple eczema.
+- If eczema is on the nipple and areola, you will notice areas of dry and flaky skin, also sometimes known as nipple eczema.

 - Eczema is non-contagious, so you need not worry about transmitting it to your baby.